pradeepicsd/report-aggregator/README.md

 ## Note

-- **Developed on ubnuntu env** — Use ubuntu to easiliy setup the python and packages
+- **Developed on ubuntu env** — Use ubuntu to easiliy setup the python and packages

 ---